scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 This quickly becomes very tedious.

-Monad transformers allow us to squash together monads, creating one monad were before we had two or more.
+Monad transformers allow us to squash together monads, creating one monad where before we had two or more.
 With this transformed monad we can avoid nested calls to `flatMap`.

 Given two monads can we make one monad out of them in a generic way?
 That is, do monads *compose*?
 We can try to write the code but we'll soon find it impossible to implement `flatMap` (`bind`, as Scalaz calls it).